TermNinja/Techtonix/README.md

 **Tech|tonix is just the beginning.**
 Step by step, we are building an independent ecosystem, a creative alternative to big tech platforms —
 with apps, utilities, and projects designed for everyone.

+You can visit our site at https://www.techtonix.netlify.app
 ---

 ## 📜 License & Naming Rules